wjkoznarek/du-cybersecurity-bootcamp/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jump-Box-Provisioner machine can accept connections from the Internet.
+Only the Jump-Box-Provisioner and ELK Stack (Kibana) machines can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Home IP Address
+- My Home IP Address

 Machines within the network can only be accessed by Jump-Box-Provisioner.